neoforged/.github/primers/26.1/index.md

     - `GameTestServer#create` now takes in an `int` for the number of times to run all matching tests
     - `StructureUtils#testStructuresDir` split into `testStructuresTargetDir`, `testStructuresSourceDir`
     - `TestData` now takes in an `int` for the number of blocks padding around the test
+- `net.minecraft.nbt`
-- `net.minecraft.nbt.NbtUtils`
+    - `NbtUtils`
         - `addDataVersion` now uses a generic for the `Dynamic` instead of the explicit nbt tag
         - `getDataVersion` now has an overload that defaults to -1 if the version is not specified
+    - `TextComponentTagVisitor` can now take in a `$Styling` and a `boolean` of whether to sort the keys
+        - `handleEscapePretty` is now a `private` instance method from `protected` static
 - `net.minecraft.network.FriendlyByteBuf`
     - `readVec3`, `writeVec3` replaced with `Vec3#STREAM_CODEC`
     - `readLpVec3`, `writeLpVec3` replaced with `Vec3#LP_STREAM_CODEC`
+- `net.minecraft.network.chat`
+    - `Component#nbt` now takes in a `CompilableString` instead of a `String`
-- `net.minecraft.network.chat.LastSeenMessages#EMPTY` is now final
+    - `LastSeenMessages#EMPTY` is now final
+- `net.minecraft.network.chat.contents.NbtContents` is now a record, the constructor taking in a `CompilableString` instead of a `String`
+- `net.minecraft.network.chat.contents.data`
+    - `BlockDataSource` now takes in a `CompilableString` for the `Coordinates` instead of the pattern and compiled position
+    - `EntityDataSource` now takes in a `CompilableString` for the `EntitySelector` instead of the pattern and compiled selector
 - `net.minecraft.network.protocol.game`
     - `ClientboundSetEntityMotionPacket` is now a record
     - `ServerboundContainerClickPacket` now takes in a `ContainerInput` instead of a `ClickType`